janosj/util/README.md

 # utilities
 Helpful Utilities

-This is a collection of super small scripts and utilities (some just one-liners) that I find myself constantly using.
+A collection of useful small scripts and utilities.